Data-driven sensitivity analysis in a total-reflection high-energy positron diffraction (TRHEPD) experiment of the Si$_4$O$_5$N$_3$ / 6H-SiC (0001)-($\sqrt{3} \times \sqrt{3}$) R30$^\circ$: Data analysis

 The sensitivity analysis was carried out after the optimization, by capturing the numerical behavior of $R(X)$ near the converged point $X^{\ast}$.
 We used supercomputers to compute $R(X)$ on the local grid of the coordinates $z_i \equiv z_i^{\ast} + m h$ for $m=-3, -2, -1, 0, 1, 2, 3$ and $i=1, ... ,8$ with the uniform grid interval $h=0.05$ \AA.
 The total number of eight-dimensional grid points was $N_{\rm grid} = 7^8 =5,764,801$.
 Although the total operational cost on the grid points is large, a fast computation is possible on modern massive parallel supercomputers.
 The parallelism was carried out with Message Passing Interface (MPI) and each CPU executed one MPI process.
 The total computational time $T$ with the $N_{\rm grid}$ grid points was approximately 1.5 hours using $N_{\rm CPU}=2,048$ CPUs of Oakforest-PACS.
 Each CPU calculated the R-factor $R(X)$ at approximately $N_{\rm grid}/ N_{\rm CPU} \approx 2815$ grid points.

 Figure ~\ref{FIG-COLOR-MAP} demonstrates the anisotropic sensitivity among a few two-dimensional isovalue plots of $R=R(z_1, z_2, ..., z_8)$ on the local grid with the use of color-coding.
 Figure ~\ref{FIG-COLOR-MAP}(a) is the isovalue plot on the $z_1$-$z_2$ plane, where all the other variables are fixed to be the converged values ($z_i = z_i^{\ast}$ for $i=3-8$).
-We found that the function $R(X)$ is quite sensitive to the deviation in the $(1,-1,0,0,0,0,0,0)^{\rm T}$ direction, showing that the diffraction signal was contributed to significantly by the interaction of the positron waves scattered from the two atomic layers at $z_1$ and $z_2$, and is sensitive to the difference of the two atomic layers $(z_1-z_2)$.
+We found that the function $R(X)$ is quite sensitive to the deviation in the $(1,-1,0,0,0,0,0,0)^{\rm T}$ direction, being proportional to the distance of the two atomic layers $(z_1-z_2)$, therefore showing that there is a significant contribution to the diffraction signal by the interaction of the positron waves scattered from the two atomic layers $z_1$ and $z_2$.
 Figure ~\ref{FIG-COLOR-MAP}(b) is the isovalue plot on the $z_1$-$z_8$ plane showing that the function $R(X)$ is insensitive to the deviation in the $(0, 0, 0, 0, 0, 0, 0, 1)^{\rm T}$ direction or the $z_8$-axis direction.
 Figure ~\ref{FIG-COLOR-MAP}(c) is the isovalue plot on the $z_7$-$z_8$ plane and indicates that the function $R(X)$ is insensitive to any deviation on the $z_7$-$z_8$ plane.
-These properties are consistent with surface selectivity or the statement that the TRHEPD measurement probes mainly the shallow region with $z \ge z_6$.
-We should note, however, that Figure ~\ref{FIG-COLOR-MAP} depicts the numerical behavior of $R(X)$ only within a partial space of the eight-dimensional data space.
+These properties are consistent with surface selectivity or the statement that the TRHEPD measurement observes mainly the shallow region with $z \ge z_6$.